Free UK Shipping 📦 Today: Choose a free gift with RiutBag X35.2

 Emergency contacts v.s. next of kin when travelling

-When you're traveling, it's essential to have emergency contacts who can be reached in case of unforeseen circumstances which range from illness, injury, loss, theft or even death.
-These contacts should be individuals whom you trust and who are readily available to assist you in emergencies.
-Here are some suggestions for who you might consider as emergency contacts while traveling:
+It's essential to have emergency contacts who can be reached in case of unforeseen circumstances.
+Why?
+Because on a daily basis travellers experience illness, injury, loss, theft and even death - and authorities need to be able to contact someone else who knows them.
+These contacts should be individuals you trust and who are willing and able to assist you in emergencies.
+Here are some suggestions for who you might consider as emergency contacts while travelling:

-2. Close Friends: Choose friends whom you trust and who are likely to be available and responsive in case of an emergency.
+2. Close Friends: Choose friends you have known for many years who you trust and who are likely to be responsive in case of an emergency.
 Make sure they have the necessary information and means to assist you.

-3. Travel Companions: If you're traveling with someone, such as a friend, partner, or colleague, they can also serve as an emergency contact.
+3. Travel Companions: If travelling with someone, such as a friend, partner, or colleague, whilst they can also serve as an emergency contact, consider choosing someone who is not on the trip.

-4. Local Contacts: Depending on where you're traveling, it may be beneficial to have local contacts as emergency contacts.
-This could include friends or acquaintances who live in the area or contacts provided by your accommodation or travel agency.
+4. Local Contacts: Depending on where you're travelling, it may be beneficial to have local contacts for a specific trip as emergency contacts.
+This could include friends or family who live in the area or contacts.

-5. Embassy or Consulate: If you're traveling internationally, consider registering with your country's embassy or consulate in the destination country.
+5. Embassy or Consulate: If you're travelling internationally, consider registering with your country's embassy or consulate in the destination country.
+Embassies often encourage this.
 They can provide assistance in emergencies and can also serve as a point of contact for your loved ones back home.

-Often overlooked: Make sure to provide your emergency contacts with relevant information such as your itinerary, contact details for accommodations, travel insurance information, and any other relevant details they may need in case of an emergency.
-Additionally, ensure that your emergency contacts are easily accessible, either through phone, email, or messaging apps.
+Often overlooked: Telling your emergency contact or next of kin that you're going on holiday is a good start.
+But for this contact to be able to help you in an emergency, make sure your emergency contacts have your personal information.
+Inform them about your itinerary, contact details for accommodations, travel insurance information, and any other relevant details they may need in case of an emergency.
+Additionally, ensure that your emergency contacts are reachable, either through phone, email, or messaging apps.

 What's the difference between next of kin and emergency contact?